Water (1985 film): Reception

 I'm happier with Bullshot than I am with Water.
 I think Water just misses.
 I feel it's not quite connecting in the right way.
 I look back on it and I'm fairly uncomfortable.
 For me I always did have a problem with fictional countries or places, I always like things rooted a little bit more in reality.
 I have a feeling that kind of thing works perhaps in fiction, but I always find that film is a very literal medium, you've got to sell stuff on the screen and I think it was larger than life in a way that isn't quite comfortable on screen and I don't think I pulled it off...
 And again in hindsight as much as I love Billy Connolly I think a black guy in that part would have been better.
 I think that would've helped the credibility of making it a Caribbean island.

 Michael Palin later said the financial failure of the film "was a bit of a turning point in HandMade Films, that Water was such a disaster and yet so much money was put into it.
 Somehow the luck ran out because judgement up to that time had been pretty good."

+Filmink wrote "In most accounts of Handmade Films...
+Water is a sort of bastard stepchild.
+It’s been called the film that marked a turning point in the company, a project which cost too much, a movie no one liked, which wasted a George Harrison and Ringo Starr cameo, that’s been criticised by its own makers, Dick Clement and Ian Le Frenais, as well as those involved in Handmade’s A Private Function (1984), who whinged that their budget was cut to pay for Water; cuddly Leonard Maltin gave it a ‘BOMB' rating.
+We actually really like Water.
+Maybe we’re the only people who do, but we think that it’s funny, charming, full of great gags and performances, and has a satisfying ending."
+The magazine noted the film was the first in a series of unsuccessful comedies set in the Caribbean, others including Club Paradise and The Last Resort.